kandreta/kandreta/README.md

 ### KANDRETA
-Repos are private you weirdos
+repos are private you weirdos

 ---